Kistamushken/Flickr/README.md

 * **Adapter**.
 Generally, I would prefer something like [Konveyor](https://github.com/avito-tech/Konveyor) to work with RecyclerView.
 But it seemed like it would be on overkill.
 * **Lack of UI tests**
+* **Dagger modules** While not necessary a shortcut, Dagger modules are written in Java in order to take advantage of static `@Provides` methods